HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 Wix adoption grew from 1.2% to 1.6% (33% increase) and Squarespace grew from 0.9% to 1% (11% increase).

-Examining the adoption of these sites built on CMS platforms by their popularity rank reveals an interesting distribution between platforms.
+Examining the adoption of these sites built on CMS platforms by their [rank magnitude](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude) reveals an interesting distribution between platforms.

 {{ figure_markup(
   image="top-cms-by-rank.png",